sgmurphy/wordpress-plugins/backuply/readme.txt

 7. **Backup Process** easy to understand backup progress.

 == Changelog ==

+= 1.2.4 (January 25 2024) =
+* [Feature] Option to upload backup files to the user server, directly form the plugin.
+* [Improvement] A suggestion made by Bence Szalai to add limit on admin access on Exclude list folder.
+* [Improvement] Made the settings of Custom Auto Backups simpler.
+* [Bug-Fix] There was an issue with deletion in Backup rotation which has been fixed.

 = 1.2.3 (January 18 2024) =
 * [Feature] Option to add notes to every manual backups.